Home » RECIPES » Pie Crust Cookies (Pie Crust Chips)

 • Egg Wash: All you will need is an egg and a tiny bit of water whisked together.
 This makes your cookie chips golden brown while giving your cinnamon sugar something to stick to.

-• Cinnamon Sugar (optional): As it states, cinnamon and sugar combined.
+• Cinnamon Sugar (optional): As it states, cinnamon and sugar combined (or you can use store bought cinnamon sugar).
 This adds flavor and sweetness to your cookie chips.

 Ingredients.
 Pie Crusts, egg wash, cinnamon sugar, and cookie cutters.